F4r1z-fz/Rounded-Edge-for-Windows-/README.md

 ## Build

-Requires .NET SDK 8.0 or later.
+Using .NET SDK 8.0 or later.

 ## How to use